splunk/public-o11y-docs/splunkplatform/centralized-rbac.rst

 Solution
 -------------------------------------------------------------------------------------------------
-First, confirm that the paired Splunk SH/SHC is available and not undergoing maintenance.
+First, confirm that the paired Splunk search head or search head cluster is available and not undergoing maintenance.

 Next, check that token authentication is active on the Splunk Cloud Platform instance.